 Watch an overview video here

-- Install Depot as an extension in VS Code.
+- Install Depot as an extension in VS Code or through the Visual Studio Marketplace

 - Once installed, use the "Create a new Depot file" command to create a new Depot file in your workspace.